Birth Control Options at Perfectly Female in Reston, VA

 Permanent Contraception (Tubal Ligation)

-Tubal Ligation is a procedure that seals off a woman’s fallopian tubes that carry an egg from the ovaries to the uterus.
-By blocking these tubes, where fertilization usually occurs, sperm is unable to reach the egg to fertilize it.
+Tubal ligation is a permanent procedure that blocks the fallopian tubes, preventing sperm from reaching eggs.
 The procedure seals the fallopian tubes with thread, bands, clips, an electric current, or small implants.
 Patients should be aware that the procedure provides permanent birth control and is NOT reversible.

 Other Hormonal & Non-Hormonal Options Offered at Perfectly Female